-- The Sophistication Bias: Though agencies generally pride themselves on being flat, nimble and agile, in reality they have become a lot more sophisticated than they realize.
+- The Sophistication Bias: Though entrepreneurial businesses generally pride themselves on being flat, nimble and agile, in reality they have become a lot more sophisticated than they realize.

-- The Adrenaline Bias: Agencies have this bad.
+- The Adrenaline Bias: Many entrepreneurial businesses have this bad.
 Too much time and energy is spent working “in” the business of client projects, with too little time spent working “on” the business by taking time to slow down, pull the team away and work on strategic issues that don’t appear particularly urgent but are critical to solve.

-- The Quantification Bias: Outcomes such as utilization and effective billing rate are quantifiable.
+- The Quantification Bias: More traditional business metrics such as billing rates or inventory turns are easily quantified.
 Though organizational health is subjective in terms of measurement, it is likely the single biggest driver of the quantifiable outcomes you desire for your company.

-Your agency needs to be both “smart” and “healthy”
+Your business needs to be both “smart” and “healthy”

-Being a technically ‘smart’ agency increasingly just means giving ‘permission to play’
+Being a technically ‘smart’ business increasingly just means giving ‘permission to play’

-The barriers of entry to becoming a digital studio are incredibly low.
-Agencies that are highly successful and agencies that are struggling have equal access to the technical “smarts” of the industry.
-The “smarts” of your digital agency are no longer the competitive differentiator; they are mostly just a pass to play in the digital space.
-Rather, your agency’s “health” will increasingly become the difference maker as industry smarts become more widely available to everyone.
+The barriers of entry to many industries are incredibly low.
+Companies that are highly successful and companies that are struggling within in a given industry have equal access to the technical “smarts” of the industry.
+The “smarts” of your company are no longer the competitive differentiator; they are mostly just an entry pass to play in your industry.
+Rather, your company’s “health” will increasingly become the difference maker as industry smarts become more widely available to everyone.

 Ensure you are multiplying the inherent abilities of your team

-Healthier studios exploit the knowledge, experience, creative ideas and intellectual capital of their people.
-Unhealthy studios have allowed cultures to develop where their people are too beholden to the demands of clients, to the point where their people can feel like “programming monkeys” who are being told what to do, and not allowed to demonstrate their creativity and insight to produce an even better outcome for their clients and the agency.
+Healthier businesses exploit the knowledge, experience, creative ideas and intellectual capital of their people.
+Unhealthy companies often allow cultures to develop where their people are too beholden to the demands of clients and not allowed to demonstrate their creativity and insight to produce an even better outcome for their clients and their company.

 Recognize the price of poor organizational health